learningdebunked/Database/Readme.md

 how can compression cost or add to cpu cost ?
 CPU Bound vs IO Bound ?
 index policy ?
-What is the impact of index policy on performance /cost and latency ?
+What is the impact of index policy on performance /cost and latency ? point query vs point read  , how does this play with cost and performance ?
+What are the other querying patterns for nosql dbs